baruchlogic/textbook/unit-3/chapter-3.md

 ## Rules of Replacement

 One important thing to note about the rules we have previously covered (Rules 1-8) is that they are only application to *entire formulas*.
-For instance, the following is O.K.:
+For instance, the following is *not* O.K.:

 | Proposition | Justification |
 | - | - |